Last update to this section: August 2022

 - organize and implement anesthesia*

-Decision-making abilities: Given the characteristics of the patient and the surgical procedure to be performed, the veterinary technician will obtain the patient's vital signs, note any specific physical abnormalities, ensure pre-surgical tests have been completed and report the patient assessment to the veterinarian.
+Decision-making abilities: Given the characteristics of the patient and the surgical procedure to be performed, the veterinary technician will obtain the patient's vital signs, note any specific physical abnormalities, ensure pre-surgical tests have been completed, ensure coordination between surgical and anesthesia teams, and report the patient assessment to the veterinarian.

 - Palpate the urinary bladder and express it as needed*